Places to Visit in Bordeaux – Your Total Travel Guide to the City of Art and History!

 These festivals are just one of the reasons to visit Bordeaux, which one will you choose?

 - Les Epicuriales: this festival is held from May to June and it turns the central Allées-de-Tourny into an outdoor restaurant.
 It’s a celebration of food and drink that offers the visitor free cooking classes and a street full of around 20 pop-up restaurants.
 You can also meet the chefs of some renowned Michelin-starred restaurants.
-Check dates, chefs and menus in their website.
+Check dates, chefs, and menus on their website.

 - Dansons sur le Quais: during July and August you can dance your heart out along the river bank.
 This festival takes place on the Quai Louis XVIII where dancing enthusiasts host free dancing evenings.
 Anyone can go, it doesn’t matter if you’re a beginner or a pro.
 The dancing starts at 7-8 pm and goes on until midnight.
 Check the program of the festival here.